Ed Jucker: Coaching career

 In 1978, he was inducted into the University of Cincinnati Athletics Hall of Fame.
 Also, the court that the University of Cincinnati plays on is named after Jucker.
 The number he wore as Cincinnati baseball coach is one of only two numbers retired by the school's baseball team.

+Personal life and legacy

 Jucker died of prostate cancer on Callawassie Island, South Carolina in 2002 at age 85.
 He was survived by his wife, Joanne.

+Cincinnati honored Jucker by inducting him into their athletics Hall of Fame in 1977.
+Rollins inducted him into their Hall of Fame in 1982.

 In 2014, he was inducted into the Ohio Basketball Hall of Fame.
+He is the only non-active coach with multiple NCAA Division I championships to not be a member of either the National Collegiate Basketball Hall of Fame or the Naismith Memorial Basketball Hall of Fame.